Frequently Asked Questions

 -

 The fleece blanket can be re-used on multiple patients if it is laundered per your hospital protocol for “baby laundry.”
-Please refer to the Laundering Recommendations on the TurtleTub Swaddle Bathing Blanket brochure.
+Please see the swaddle bathing blanket page for laundering details.
 A clean supply of fleece blankets should always be available in your unit.

 -